Do you optimize your TinaCMS project for clarity, performance, and reliable builds?

 ❌ Bad practices

-• Making too many client-side requests increses server load and slows down the application
+- Making too many client-side requests increases server load and slows down the application

 ✅ Good practices

-• Using static site generation (SSG) to fetch and cache content during the build
+Use static site generation (SSG) with TinaCMS to fetch and cache data during builds

 3. Improving Build Performance